How To Tell If Your Virginia Beach Property Has A Termite Problem

 What is the worst thing that could happen to your home?
 Flooding that causes damage to all of your furniture and other belongings?
 An earthquake that weakens its foundation?
 What about an electrical fire that is so bad it requires you to find a new place to live?
 We would argue that none of these things are as bad as finding a severe infestation of termites.
 Why?
 Because it is very likely that your homeowner’s insurance does not cover termite-related damage.
 If these small wood-destroying pests pick your home as their new source of food, you are going to be left holding the bill.
 To identify termites around your Virginia Beach property, here are some signs to keep an eye out for.

-The first and most obvious sign of a termite infestation is mud tubes running up the exterior foundation of your home.
+The first and most obvious sign of a termite infestation in Virginia Beach is mud tubes running up the exterior foundation of your home.
 These pencil-sized tubes are used by subterranean termites to safely cross the gap between exterior soil and your home’s structural wood.
 Termites do not, however, need these tubes if exterior soil directly touches structural wood or if a home’s foundation provides them with gaps and cracks to crawl up through.

 Moisture Damage To Drywall, Paint, And Wallpaper

 As termites tunnel through wood, they carry moisture with them.
-This helps keep their bodies from drying out and softens pieces of wood to make it easier to harvest.
+This helps keep their bodies from drying out and softens pieces of wood to make them easier to harvest.
 It also spreads to wallpaper, paint, and drywall.
 Check around your living areas for discoloration on walls, bubbling wallpaper/paint, and things like sagging drywall.